Blog Home / Knowledge / IFRS sustainability standards

 4. Enhancing Corporate Strategy and Risk Management

-The IFRS Sustainability Standards encourage companies to look beyond short-term gains and consider the long-term risks and opportunities associated with sustainability.
-By doing so, companies are better positioned to develop resilient strategies that align with environmental and social goals, adapt to regulatory changes, and anticipate shifts in consumer preferences.
+The IFRS Sustainability Standards encourage companies to look beyond short-term financial gains and strategically consider the long-term risks and opportunities associated with sustainability.

 5. Aligning with Regulatory Requirements